servicecatalog/oscm-dockerbuild/README.md

 Note:

-Replace `/docker` with your base directory and `<CONTAINER_NAME>` with the respective container name, e.g. `oscm-core`.
+Replace `/docker` with the directory where Docker is installed, and `<CONTAINER_NAME>` with the respective container name, e.g. `oscm-core`.

+The custom certiicates must also be placed into the trusted directory so that a trusted relationship between the containers is established:

+* `/docker/config/certs`

 ## Import trusted SSL certificates
-If you wish the application to trust certain - possibly self-signed - SSL certificates, please put these certificates in PEM format in the following directory.
-This directory is shared by all containers.
-By default, if you use your own SSL keypairs, you must also place all the public certificate files here.
+If you want your application to trust certain, possibly self-signed, SSL certificates, put them in PEM format in the following directory on your Docker host:

 * `/docker/config/certs`

 Note:

-Replace `/docker` with your base directory.
+Replace `/docker` with the directory where Docker is installed.
+This directory is shared by all containers.
+By default, if you use your own SSL key pairs, you must also place all the public certificate files here.

 # Start using OSCM
 Please refer to our [Getting Started](https://github.com/servicecatalog/oscm/wiki/Getting-Started) guide.